StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ## How do I know what the AAD is working on?

-The status UI of the AAD Kubernetes service provides various metrics and indicators, including details of what it is currently doing.
+The status UI of the AAD provides various metrics and indicators, including details of what it is currently doing (please see # `TODO techincal UI` technical details in [Standalone Deployment AAD](../../setup/installation/kubernetes_install/aad_stanalone.md).

 ## Installation